How to Support English Learners in Mainstream Classrooms

 Examples

-Students will compare characters using academic vocabulary.
+- Students will compare characters using the following academic vocabulary...

 This clarifies expectations and guides instructional planning.
+This also nudges teachers to focus on oral language development.

 Strategy 7: Create a Welcoming, Inclusive Classroom Environment